folio-org/docs/content/en/docs/Metadata/Inventory/MARCAuthority.md

 -   Fields 001 and 999ff are system supplied and cannot be edited or deleted.
 -   The LDR cannot be edited.
--   1xx is required and non-repeatable
+-   1xx is required and non-repeatable.
 -   No other validation is performed.